Keeping pet’s teeth healthy in Knutsford

 With time this can move down into the tooth roots causing wobbly teeth, pain and infections.
 Infections can cause abscesses and can also have effects on other body systems such as the heart and kidneys.
 Good dental care is therefore essential for the health and wellbeing of your pet.

-We are big advocates of preventative dental healthcare.
+We’re huge advocates of preventative dental healthcare.
 Where over 90% of pets will require some form of dentistry before they are 5 years old, isn’t it better we look to mirror the progress achieved in the human sector.
-That’s why at Knutsford Veterinary Surgery we have included a fixed price scale and polish as standard within our Gold Plan.
+That’s why at Knutsford Veterinary Surgery we have included a 20% discount on scale and polish treatments as standard within our Gold Plan.

 State of the art dental x-rays

-We reinvest in the best equipment all the time at Knutsford Vets and in 2016 purchased a state of the art dental x-ray system to detect dental problems both above and below the gum-line.
+We invest in the best equipment available here at Knutsford Vets and have a state of the art dental x-ray system to detect dental problems both above and below the gum-line.
 This is the gold standard of care in the human world so why shouldn’t it be in veterinary medicine?

 Our dental x-ray system uses the same plates used by human dentists.
 The level of detail is much higher than a standard x-ray plate that may be utilized for taking an x-ray of a leg for example.
 The small size and high resolution allow intra-oral x-rays to be taken to diagnose disease within the mouth and monitor any progression.

-Some vets use lower quality plates that have been adapted from a standard x-ray system, however these lack the detail and resolution and can lead to disease being missed.
+Other vets may use lower quality plates that have been adapted from a standard x-ray system, however these lack the detail and resolution and can lead to disease being missed.

-So what sort of issues are picked up on dental x-ray?
+So what sort of issues are picked up on our dental x-rays?

 Most frequently a problem in cats and found in up to 80% of patients requiring dental treatment.
 These are very difficult to identify in the conscious patient and all an owner may detect is difficulty or pain whilst eating, favouring one side of the mouth, decreased appetite or some blood in the saliva.
 There are two different types of tooth resorption – type I and type II.
 The two types are impossible to diagnose without dental x-ray and require very different approaches to treatment.
 For this reason, DENTAL RADIOGRAPHY SHOULD BE PERFORMED IN ALL CATS UNDERGOING A DENTAL PROCEDURE.